zotbins/TOF_Sensor_Test/README.md

 # TOF_Sensor_Test
 Contains code and results of testing time of flight (ToF) sensor performance vs. ultrasonic performance.
+To replicate the test shown below, download PlatformIO on VSCode, unzip the file "zotbins tof test.zip", and open the uncompressed directory.
+Rename the source file you want to test to "main.cpp", wire the ESP32 to the corresponding sensor as shown in the comments of the corresponding source file, and build+flash using PlatformIO (not ESP-IDF).

 Note: The following information can also be found in the document titled "Ultrasonic vs. ToF Sensors", also located within this repository.